edapm/original-website/README.md

-# forgenst.github.io - My GitHub Pages Site
+# forgenst.com
-This is the repo for my GitHub Pages site - [forgenst.github.io](https://forgenst.github.io).
+This is the repo for my website - [forgenst.com}(https://forgenst.com).

 Feel free to fork it if you like it! :-)